• Recipes

 How to make peach compote

-• Step 2: Combine and cook.
-In your pot, add the peaches, granulated sugar, light brown sugar, water, lemon juice, and salt.
-Slowly bring it up to a simmer on medium-high heat, then once it's simmering reduce to medium/medium-low for a steady simmer for about 10-15 minutes stirring constantly.
+3. Cook.
+Bring the mixture up to a simmer on medium heat, then once it's simmering reduce to medium-low heat for a steady simmer for about 10-15 minutes stirring constantly.

-• Step 3: Finish with lemon juice.
+4. Finish with lemon juice.
 Once the compote is your desired thickness, add the lemon juice and stir to combine.

-Tips
+Tips and tricks

 • Use gentle heat – low and slow gently thickens and brings out the flavor.
 If you heat it too aggressively the fruit won't break down properly and the sauce will thicken too quick.

-• Picking and prepping ripe peaches:
+Picking and prepping peaches

 What is compote?

-Simply speaking, compote is a mixture of fruit and liquid slowly cooked to create a sauce.
+Simply speaking, fruit compote is a mixture of fruit and liquid slowly cooked to create a sauce.
 In a compote, the fruit keeps its texture and/or shape, whereas with a jam or jelly the fruit is crushed or strained, respectively.
 Read more about it here.

 Serving suggestions